 Analytical Mechanics

-This introductory undergraduate text provides a detailed introduction to the key analytical techniques of classical mechanics, one of the cornerstones of physics.
-It deals with all the important subjects encountered in an undergraduate course and thoroughly prepares the reader for further study at graduate level.
-The authors set out the fundamentals of Lagrangian and Hamiltonian mechanics early in the book and go on to cover such topics as linear oscillators, planetary orbits, rigid-body motion, small vibrations, nonlinear dynamics, chaos, and special relativity.
-A special feature is the inclusion of many "e-mail questions," which are intended to facilitate dialogue between the student and instructor.
-It includes many worked examples, and there are 250 homework exercises to help students gain confidence and proficiency in problem-solving.
+Analytical Mechanics, first published in 1999, provides a detailed introduction to the key analytical techniques of classical mechanics, one of the cornerstones of physics.
+It deals with all the important subjects encountered in an undergraduate course and prepares the reader thoroughly for further study at graduate level.
+The authors set out the fundamentals of Lagrangian and Hamiltonian mechanics early on in the book and go on to cover such topics as linear oscillators, planetary orbits, rigid-body motion, small vibrations, nonlinear dynamics, chaos, and special relativity.
+A special feature is the inclusion of many 'e-mail questions', which are intended to facilitate dialogue between the student and instructor.
+Many worked examples are given, and there are 250 homework exercises to help students gain confidence and proficiency in problem-solving.
 It is an ideal textbook for undergraduate courses in classical mechanics, and provides a sound foundation for graduate study.

 1116931100